-The Toronto Pan Am Sports Centre Inc. ("TPASC") is a jointly owned and controlled corporation (a joint corporation pursuant to the Business Corporations Act (Ontario) and the City of Toronto Act (2006)) by the University and the City of Toronto for the purpose of operating the Toronto Pan Am Sports Centre facilities that include a premier aquatics centre as well as a state-of-the-art training and competition venue.
+The Toronto Pan Am Sports Centre Inc. ("TPASC") is a jointly owned and controlled corporation (a joint corporation pursuant to the Business CorporationsAct (Ontario) and the City of TorontoAct (2006)) by the University and the City of Toronto for the purpose of operating the Toronto Pan Am Sports Centre facilities that include a premier aquatics centre as well as a state-of-the-art training and competition venue.
 This joint venture is accounted for in these consolidated financial statements using the equity method; therefore, the University recognizes 50% of the joint venture's excess (deficiency) of revenues over expenses in its consolidated statement of operations and as an investment on the consolidated balance sheet.

 The following financial information for TPASC was prepared in accordance with Canadian public sector accounting standards and represents the University's 50% share.
 Any differences in the reporting framework are not material to the University's consolidated financial statements.
-Separately audited financial statements are prepared for TPASC (as at and for the year ended December 31, 2023).
+Separately audited financial statements are prepared for TPASC (as at and for the year ended December 31, 2024).

-December 31, 2023 December 31, 2022
+December 31, December 31,

+2024 2023

-Total financial and non-financial assets 15 14
+Total financial and non-financial assets 16 15

 Total financial liabilities 1 1

-Accumulated surplus 14 13
+Accumulated surplus 15 14

-Revenues 7 6
+Revenues 8 7

-Expenses 7 7
+Expenses 8 7

-Operating deficit - (1)
+Operating income - -

 Cash flows used in operating activities (1) (1)

-Cash flows used in investing activities (1) (1)
+Cash flows used in investing activities - (1)

 Cash flows from financing activities 2 2

-Net change in cash - -
+Net change in cash 1 -

-As at December 31, 2023, the University's share of the accumulated surplus of \$14 million (2022 - \$13 million) represents unspent funds designated in support of major maintenance and capital requirements.
+As at December 31, 2024, the University's share of the accumulated surplus represents unspent funds designated in support of major maintenance and capital requirements.
 No amounts have been recorded in these consolidated financial statements as the University's share of the accumulated surplus is not contemplated to be and is not readily realizable by the University.

-During the year, the University paid \$2 million (2023 - \$2 million) in user fees to TPASC representing its share of the cost for using the facilities.
-During the year, the City of Toronto and the University each acquired an additional 5,360 (2023 - 5,360) common shares of TPASC in exchange for \$2 million (2023 - \$2 million) each representing funding from the Legacy Funding agreement dated December 18, 2014, to be contributed to TPASC to fund capital reserves and operating costs.
+During the year, the University paid \$2 million (2024 - \$2 million) in user fees to TPASC representing its share of the cost for using the facilities.
+During the year, the City of Toronto and the University each acquired an additional 5,360 (2024 - 5,360) common shares of TPASC in exchange for \$2 million (2024 - \$2 million) each representing funding from the Legacy Funding agreement dated December 18, 2014, to be contributed to TPASC to fund capital reserves and operating costs.
 These transactions occurred in the normal course of business and have been recorded at their exchange amounts, which is the amount agreed upon by both parties.

 The construction of the Toronto Pan Am Sports Centre was governed by virtue of an agreement prior to the establishment of TPASC.
-The University has recorded \$90 million (2023 - \$90 million) in capital assets (note 6), representing the University's 50% share of the construction cost of the facility.
+The University has recorded \$90 million (2024 - \$90 million) in capital assets (note 6), representing the University's 50% share of the construction cost of the facility.